AntonioDehesa/tilop/README.md

 I only had time to do one quick problem.
 String rotation, from the CTCI.
 It was a really easy problem, at least compared to others i've done recently.

+## Day 40: March 13 2021
+### Today's progress:

+Continued with the Python for CV course.
+Completed the edge and corner detections.

+This monday, a free day, im going to try and complete the course!!!

 <!---
 ## Day x
 ### Today's progress: